Set in the shadow of Ben Nevis, Britain’s tallest mountain, Neptune’s Staircase is a dramatic flight of eight locks on the Caledonian Canal.

-The small village of Banavie, just four miles north of Fort William, is overlooked by the magnificent Ben Nevis and is home to the impressive Neptune’s Staircase.
+Situated in the picturesque village of Banavie, just four miles north of Fort William, is overlooked by the magnificent Ben Nevis and is home to the impressive Neptune’s Staircase.

 A perfect spot for relaxing and enjoying the country, it also has plenty to offer anyone looking for more adventure.
 Part of the Great Glen Way route, it has plenty of walking and cycling paths.
-Hire a bike from Rockhopper Hire Hub and explore the traffic-free towpaths, or take to the sheltered waters of the canal in a canoe or kayak.

 It’s an ideal location to enjoy some ‘gongoozling’ the boats as they travel up and down the lock flight, as well as a spot of trainspotting – the West Highland train line crosses the canal at the bottom of Neptune’s Staircase.